MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide.md

 - Download a customizable user guide: [Azure Information Protection End User Adoption Guide](https://download.microsoft.com/download/7/1/2/712A280C-1C66-4EF9-8DC3-88EE43BEA3D4/Azure_Information_Protection_End_User_Adoption_Guide_EN_US.pdf)

+## Installing the Azure Information Protection scanner

+The current version of the scanner for the unified labeling client is in preview for testing.
+During this preview, it is available as a separate install, **AIPULScanner.exe**, from the [Microsoft Download Center](https://www.microsoft.com/en-us/download/details.aspx?id=53018).

+If you are installing the scanner for the first time on a computer, download and install this separate executable and then follow the instructions in [Deploying the Azure Information Protection scanner to automatically classify and protect files](../deploy-aip-scanner.md).

+If you are upgrading the scanner from the Azure Information Protection client (classic), see the [Upgrading the Azure Information Protection scanner](#upgrading-the-azure-information-protection-scanner) section for instructions.

 ## Upgrading and maintaining the Azure Information Protection unified labeling client

 > [!NOTE]
-> The Azure Information Protection unified labeling client supports upgrading the Azure Information Protection client, as well as upgrading from previous versions of the Azure Information Protection unified labeling client.
+> The Azure Information Protection unified labeling client supports upgrading the Azure Information Protection client (classic), as well as upgrading from previous versions of the Azure Information Protection unified labeling client.

 The Azure Information Protection team regularly updates the Azure Information Protection unified labeling client for new functionality and fixes.
 Announcements are posted to the team's [Yammer site](https://www.yammer.com/AskIPTeam).